David Cowles

 I am the egg man.
 They are the egg men.
 I am the walrus.

-As clearly as the opening verse expounds Christology, the chorus expounds Ecclesiology.
+As clearly as the opening verse expounds Christology, the chorus represents Ecclesiology.
 The ‘egg man’, of course, is Jesus and the ‘egg men’ are his disciples, specifically his 12 apostles, the cornerstone of his church.

 Mister City policeman sitting, pretty little policemen in a row.
 See how they fly like Lucy in the sky, see how they run; I'm crying.